Hattatoglu/integration-tests/README.md

 1. This module is an example for Kafka message publisher integration tests.
 2. `spring-kafka` and `spring-kafka-test` dependencies is utilized for integration tests.

+## RedisIntegration Module Features
+1. Demonstrates message caching for Spring projects using Redis.
+2. Utilizes the `spring-boot-starter-data-redis` dependency.

 ## Getting Started

 To get started with this project: